FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/acquiring-datasets-offered-in-the-wstore.md

 FIWARE Store](../images/Acquiring-Datasets-Offered-in-the-WStore.png)](../images/Acquiring-Datasets-Offered-in-the-WStore.png)

 Once you have selected the Data category, all the Product Offerings where a dataset is offered are displayed.
-Therefore, you can choose those ones that fits your requirements and add them to the shopping cart by clicking on “Add to Cart”.
+Therefore, you can choose those ones that fit your requirements and add them to the shopping cart by clicking on “Add to Cart”.

 [![Acquiring Datasets Offered in the